aegisbigdata/hopsworks/README.md

 sudo npm install bower -g
 sudo npm install grunt -g
 ```
-6. the vm might be running on a machine that does not have all ports accessible(bbc6). you will need to port-forward the WEBPORT(check port-forwarding section above).
+6. the vm might be running on a machine that does not have all ports accessible(bbc6). you will need to port-forward hopsworks http port(check port-forwarding section above).
 When replaced with correct values, these command would look similar to:
 ```
 ssh -L 55170:bbc6.sics.se:55170 aaor@bbc6.sics.se